-- Enbridge’s workforce included 269 Pennsylvania-based permanent and temporary employees, and provisioned contractors, at year’s end;
+- Enbridge’s workforce included 256 Pennsylvania-based permanent and temporary employees, and provisioned contractors, at year’s end.

-- Enbridge paid nearly $17.2 million in base salary to our Pennsylvania-based permanent and temporary employees—much of that injected directly into the state economy; and
+- Enbridge paid more than $18.3 million in total wages to our Pennsylvania-based permanent and temporary employees—much of that injected directly into the state economy.

-- Our capital expenditures in Pennsylvania, on such items as pipe steel, equipment purchases and replacement, system integrity-related investments, and capital leases, exceeded $125.5 million;
+- Our capital expenditures in Pennsylvania, on such items as pipe steel, equipment purchases and replacement, system integrity-related investments, and capital leases, totaled $62.5 million.

-- Our operating and administrative expenditures in Pennsylvania, on such items as maintenance costs, equipment leases, power consumption, and field personnel salaries and wages, exceeded $158 million; and
+- Our operating and administrative expenditures in Pennsylvania, on such items as maintenance costs, equipment leases, power consumption, and field personnel salaries and wages, exceeded $89.1 million.

-- Enbridge paid $618,200 in property tax across Pennsylvania for our pipelines and related facilities, such as terminals, storage facilities and pump/compressor stations;
+- Enbridge paid $739,500 in property tax across Pennsylvania for our pipelines and related facilities, such as terminals, storage facilities and pump/compressor stations.

 This revenue can be used for schools, infrastructure (roads and bridges), health and wellness, recreation, transportation and other services that help strengthen the fabric of the community.

-- Enbridge invested $56,590 in community-strengthening initiatives in Pennsylvania—and supported numerous not-for-profit agencies in the state—aligned to our three focus areas of health and safety, environment, and community;
+- In 2022, through our Fueling Futures program, Enbridge invested $97,900 in community-strengthening initiatives across Pennsylvania.
+We supported numerous not-for-profit agencies across the province aligned to our three focus areas of health and safety, environment, and community.

 *—All amounts are based on annual forecasting estimates which, while reasonably accurate, may not align precisely with procurement spending totals reported elsewhere by Enbridge and may not reflect actual amounts spent.